Algebraic Ending Laminations and Quasiconvexity: Laminations

 \subsubsection{Surface Ending Laminations}

-It is appropriate to explicate at this juncture the relation between the ending laminations introduced by Thurston in \cite{thurstonnotes}[Chapter 9], which we call {\bf surface ending laminations } henceforth, and the algebraic ending laminations we have been discussing.
+It is appropriate to explicate at this juncture the relation between the ending laminations introduced by Thurston in \cite[Chapter 9]{thurstonnotes}, which we call {\bf surface ending laminations } henceforth, and the algebraic ending laminations we have been discussing.
+This will be particularly relevant when we deal with surface Kleinian groups, where the surface has punctures.
 Work of several authors including \cite{minsky-jams, klarreich-el, bowditch-ct, mahan-elct} explore related themes.

-Let $r$ be a thick hyperbolic geodesic ray in Teichmuller space $Teich(S)$ where $S$ is a surface possibly with punctures.
 The Thurston boundary $\partial Teich(S)$ consists of projectivized measured laminations on $S$.
-Let $\lel (r_\infty)$ be the geodesic lamination underlying the lamination $r_\infty \in \partial Teich(S)$.
+Let $r$ be a thick hyperbolic geodesic ray in \Teich space $Teich(S)$ where $S$ is a surface possibly with punctures.
+Then, by a result of Masur \cite{masur-ue}, it has a unique ideal point $r_\infty \in \partial Teich(S)$ corresponding to a uniquely ergodic lamination.
+Let $\lel (r_\infty)$ be the geodesic lamination underlying $r_\infty $.
 Let $X_0$ be the universal curve over $r$.
 Let $X_1$ denote $X_0$ with a small neighborhood of the cusps removed.
-Minsky proves \cite{minsky-jams} that $X_1$ is (uniformly) biLipschitz homeomorphic to the convex core minus (a small neighborhood of) cusps of the unique simply degenerate hyperbolic 3-manifold $M$ with conformal sructure on the geometrically finite end given by $r(0) \in Teich(S)$ and ending lamination of the simply degenerate end given by $\lel (r_\infty)$.
+Minsky proves \cite{minsky-jams} that $X_1$ is (uniformly) bi-Lipschitz homeomorphic to the convex core minus (a small neighborhood of) cusps of the unique simply degenerate hyperbolic 3-manifold $M$ with conformal structure on the geometrically finite end given by $r(0) \in Teich(S)$ and ending lamination of the simply degenerate end given by $\lel (r_\infty)$.
 The convex core of $M$ is denoted by $Y_0$ and let $Y_1$ denote $Y_0$ with a small neighborhood of the cusps removed.
-Thus $X_1, Y_1$ are (uniformly) biLipschitz homeomorphic.
+Thus $X_1, Y_1$ are (uniformly) bi-Lipschitz homeomorphic.
 Let $X$ denote the universal cover of $X_1$ and $\HH$ its collection of boundary horospheres.
 Then $X$ is (strongly) hyperbolic relative to $\HH$.
 Let $H =\pi_1(S)$ regarded as a relatively hyperbolic group, hyperbolic rel. cusp subgroups.
-The relative hyperbolic (or Bowditch) boundary $\partial_r H$ of the relatively hyperbolic group is still the circle (as when $S$ is closed) and $\partial^2 H$ is defined as $(\partial_r H \times \partial_r H \setminus \Delta) /\sim$ as usual.
-The exisence of a Cannon-Thurston map in this setting of a relatively hyperbolic group $H$ acting on a relatively hyperbolic space $(X, \HH)$ has been investigated in \cite{bowditch-ct, brahma-bddgeo}.
+The relative hyperbolic (or Bowditch) boundary $\partial_r H$ of the relatively hyperbolic group is still the circle (as when $S$ is closed) and $\partial^2_r H$ is defined as $(\partial_r H \times \partial_r H \setminus \Delta)$ as usual.
+The existence of a Cannon-Thurston map in this setting of a relatively hyperbolic group $H$ acting on a relatively hyperbolic space $(X, \HH)$ has been proven in \cite{bowditch-ct} (see also \cite{brahma-bddgeo}).

-The {\bf diagonal closure} $\LL^d$ of a surface lamination is an algebraic lamination given by the transitive closure of the relation defined by $\LL$ on $\partial^2 (H)$.